Mediatek-Cloud/mcs-resources/content/zh-TW/tutorial/7688_fota_tutorial.md

 ### Step 1.
 Create a new Prototype

 a.
-After login, select "Prototype" under Development at the navigator bar, click "Create" to create a new prototype.
+After login, select "Prototype" under Development at the navigator bar, click "Create" to create a new prototype or [import from json](http://cdn.mediatek.com/tutorial/7688/7688_FOTA_TW.json).
+If you import the prototype from json, you can skip Step 1 and start from Step 2.

 ![](../images/Linkit_ONE/img_linkitone_02.png)